 The Myth of Teams Data Stored in Exchange Online

 Microsoft 365 Notification MC230096 posted on 16 December 2020 is titled Change to properties added to Teams chat messages saved in Exchange Online.
 It’s a bad and misleading title.
 Teams chat messages are never saved in Exchange Online, nor are messages for channel conversations.
-The actual Teams messages always remain in the Teams message store in Azure Cosmos DB.
-Teams compliance records are stored in Exchange Online, and there’s a big difference between the two types of objects.
+Teams compliance records are stored in Exchange Online but the actual Teams messages always remain in the Teams message store in Azure Cosmos DB.
+There’s a big difference between the two types of objects.

 Unfortunately, some believe the myth that Teams compliance records are complete and perfect copies of chat messages.
 They’re not and several important pieces of information are missing from the items stored in Exchange Online, like reactions and voice memos.
 Some backup vendors seek to perpetuate the notion that copying the Exchange items creates a good backup for Teams, which isn’t true, unless you consider a total inability to restore the items into Teams a backup feature.